-Assessment 5 (Impact on Student Learning) provides evidence for Element 5c.
+Element 5c was met in the 8/1/2020 Recognition Report by Assessment 5.
+Assessment 5 (Impact on Student Learning) continues to provide evidence for Element 5c.

 Standard 6: Professional Knowledge and Skills

 Effective teachers of secondary mathematics are lifelong learners and recognize that learning is often collaborative.
 They participate in professional development experiences specific to mathematics and mathematics education, draw upon mathematics education research to inform practice, continuously reflect on their practice, and utilize resources from professional mathematics organizations.